-Figure 21: Notified incidence(per 100,000 inhabitants) of human EHEC cases in Sweden, 1997-2014
+Figure 22: Notified incidence per 100,000 inhabitants of human EHEC cases in Sweden, 1997-2015 Yersiniosis

-Yersiniosis
+Photo: Bengt Ekberg

 BACKGROUND

 The genus Yersinia has been associated with human and animal diseases for centuries.
 Two enteropathogenic species of the genus are zoonotic: Yersinia enterocolitica and Yersinia pseudotuberculosis.
 Pigs are considered the main reservoir of Y. enterocolitica.
-Yersinia bacteria are widespread in nature but nonpathogenic strains are common.
-The most common human pathogenic variant is Y. enterocolitica 4/O: 3.
+Yersinia bacteria are widespread in nature, among which, nonpathogenic strains are most frequent.
+The most common human pathogenic bioserotype is Y. enterocolitica 4/O:3.

 Wild animals, especially rodents and birds are considered the principal reservoir of Y. pseudotuberculosis.
-Both Y. enterocolitica and Y. pseudotuberculosis are frequently found in pig tonsils and intestinal contents.
-Infections caused by Y. enterocolitica are thought to be food-borne and pigs are considered the main source of infection.
-The sources and vehicles of Y. pseudotuberculosis infections in humans remain unclear but infections caused by consumption of contaminated carrots and iceberg lettuce have been described.
-Yersinia bacteria are destroyed by heating (pasteurisation and cooking) but are able to grow at refrigerator temperature and can therefore grow in food that is kept cool.
+Both Y. enterocolitica and Y. pseudotuberculosis are frequently found in pig tonsils and porcine intestinal contents.
+Infections caused by Y. enterocolitica are thought to be foodborne and pigs are considered the main source of infection.
+The sources and vehicles of Y. pseudotuberculosis infections in humans remain unclear but infections caused by consumption of contaminated carrots and iceberg lettuce have been described in Finland.
+Yersinia bacteria are killed by heating (pasteurisation and cooking) however are able to grow

+at refrigerator temperature and can therefore grow in food that is kept cool.
+In addition they can grow in vacuum and modified atmosphere packages.

 Y. pseudotuberculosis was isolated from diseased guinea pigs in the 1880s.
 Mainly sporadic cases of yersiniosis were reported in humans until a large outbreak of Y. enterocolitica associated with chocolate milk occurred in the USA in 1976.
 The first food and waterborne outbreaks of Y. pseudotuberculosis were reported in 1980s.

 DISEASE

 Animals

 Pigs are asymptomatic intestinal carriers of pathogenic Y. enterocolitica and Y. pseudotuberculosis.
-In Sweden, a study of the presence of Yersinia in wild boar captured in 2010-2011 found that 20.5% and 19.3% of 88 tested animals carried Y. enterocolitica and Y. pseudotuberculosis respectively.
 Infection with Y. pseudotuberculosis in other animals may vary from asymptomatic to severe mesenteric lymphadenitis and lead to septicaemia and death.
 Y. enterocolitica has occasionally been isolated from cats and dogs with diarrhoea.

 Humans

 Y. enterocolitica causes gastrointestinal symptoms in humans ranging from mild self-limiting diarrhoea to acute mesenteric lymphadenitis, which might be difficult to differentiate from appendicitis.
 Longterm sequelae including reactive arthritis, uveitis and glomerulonephritis occur occasionally.
 Prolonged carriage has been reported in children as well as in adults.

 LEGISLATION

 Animals

 Y. enterocolitica and pseudotuberculosis are not notifiable in animals.

 Food

 Y. enterocolitica and pseudotuberculosis are not notifiable in food.

 Humans

 Yersiniosis is notifiable according to the Communicable Disease Act (SFS 2004:168 with the amendments of SFS 2013:634).

 SURVEILLANCE

 Animals

 In the fall of 2014 a survey of the presence of Y. enterocolitica on Swedish pig farms was completed.
-Four pen-level faecal samples were collected from each of 105 pig farms with slaughter aged pigs.
-Isolates of Y. enterocolitica were stored and future work will characterize them by biotyping to determine the risk to humans.
+Four pen-level faecal samples were collected from each of 105 farms with pigs ready for slaughter.
+Faecal samples were cultured for Y. enterocolitica on on CHROMagar Yersinia (CAY) media.
+During 2015, all isolates identified in the survey were biotyped and serotyped.
+Isolates were then characterised by Multiple Locus Variable-number of tandem repeat Analysis (MLVA) and for the presence of the ail-gene by PCR.

 Food

 There is no active surveillance in food.